-On this corner lot in 1886, David ‘Doc’ Taylor built a store, with a restaurant on the east side and a two-story house for his family on the west.
-When these buildings burned, he built the two-story Taylor Hotel on the lot, which he sold in 1903 to Ronnei and Nelson.
+Over a couple of years beginning around 1886, David ‘Doc’ Taylor built a store here, added a restaurant on the east side, and then added a two-story house for his family on the west side.
+When these buildings burned down, he built a two-story Taylor Hotel on the lot, which he sold in 1903 to Andrew and Karen Ronnei, and Mike Nelson.
 They changed the name to Hotel Fall City and added a saloon.
 The new owners died in the flu epidemic of 1919.
-Lars Johansen bought the building and changed the name to Fall City Hotel; however, it burned to the ground in 1925.
-Lars built a new Fall City Hotel on the site, which he moved to the back of the lot in 1929 when the road was widened.
-This building has continuously been in use since then and today houses El Caporal Restaurant.
+Lars and Ingo Johansen bought the building and changed the name to Fall City Hotel; however, it too burned to the ground in 1925.
+Lars then built a new Fall City Hotel on the site, which he moved to the back of the lot in 1930 when the road was widened.
+This building has been in continuous use ever since.
 Read more about the Hotel Corner here.